Mrunemployed/AttendBot-CG/readme.md

 ### Running the Program
 1. Open Command Prompt.
-2. Navigate to the directory containing the Attendbot package.
-3. Run the following command to mark attendance for the previous month:
+2. Run the following command to mark attendance for the previous month:

     ```bash